-In addition to incentivizing the participation of minority-/women-owned business enterprises14 (MWBE) in the Project Selection Protocol, the Climate and Equitable Jobs Act of 2021 also directs ILSFA to ensure that "small and emerging businesses"15 are able to participate in ILSFA.
-The Program Administrator is making efforts to expand MWBE Approved Vendors and small and emerging business participation through direct outreach to prospective small and MWBE Approved Vendors and equity-focused industry groups and will work on resources for MWBE Approved Vendors and small and emerging businesses such as solar industry roadmaps, trainings, and webinars.
+In addition to incentivizing the participation of minority-/women-owned business enterprises18 (MWBE) in the Project Selection Protocol, the Climate and Equitable Jobs Act of 2021IPA Act also directs ILSFA to ensure that "small and emerging businesses"19 are able to participate in ILSFA.
+The Program Administrator is making efforts to expand MWBE Approved Vendors and small and emerging business participation through direct outreach to prospective small and MWBE Approved Vendors and small and emerging business industry groups and will work on resources for MWBE Approved Vendors and small and emerging businesses such as solar industry roadmaps, trainings, and webinars. workshops, one-on-one support and webinars.
+On February 23, 2024 Illinois Solar for All and Illinois Shines released a new resource guide for small and emerging businesses that want to participate in the Illinois Shines and Illinois Solar for All programs.
+This resource guide is intended to help businesses navigate the solar landscape in Illinois by providing essential aspects of the programs and markets.